demisto/content/Packs/ThreatZone/Integrations/ThreatZone/README.md

 ThreatZone malware analysis sandboxing.
-This integration was integrated and tested with version xx of ThreatZone
+This integration was integrated and tested with ThreatZone

 ## Configure ThreatZone on Cortex XSOAR